- Program:Jazz Studies

-Mendoza’s arranging has appeared on many critically acclaimed projects that include dozens of albums with song writing legends such as Stevie Wonder, Björk, Chaka Khan, Al Jarreau, Bobby McFerrin, Melody Gardot, Sting and Joni Mitchell.
-He has 6 GRAMMY awards and 25 nominations.
+Mendoza’s arranging has appeared on many critically acclaimed projects that include dozens of albums with song writing legends such as Björk, Chaka Khan, Al Jarreau, Bobby McFerrin, Diana Krall, Melody Gardot, Sting and Joni Mitchell.
+He has 6 Grammy awards and 29 nominations.

-Mendoza is the Conductor Laureate and artistic advisor of the Netherlands Metropole Orkest.
-He appears frequently as a guest conductor with orchestras throughout Europe, the U.S., Japan, Scandinavia, and the U.K.
+Mendoza is the composer in residence with the West Deutsche Rundfunk in Koln.
+He is also the Conductor Laureate of the Netherlands Metropole Orkest of which he was Chief Conductor for 9 seasons.
+In addition, he appears frequently as a guest conductor with orchestras throughout Europe, the U.S., Japan, Scandinavia, and the U.K.

-Mendoza has also written commissioned compositions and arrangements for the Turtle Island String Quartet, the Chicago Symphony, the Los Angeles Guitar Quartet, the Metropole Orkest, the Berlin Philharmonic, West Deutsche Rundfunk and the BBC.
+Vince Mendoza has also written commissioned compositions and arrangements for the Turtle Island String Quartet, the Chicago Symphony, the Los Angeles Guitar Quartet, the Metropole Orchestra, the Berlin Philharmonic, the Hollywood Bowl, West Deutsche Rundfunk, the Czech National Symphony and the BBC.
 His music was featured at the Berlin Jazz Festival.
-He has performed at the Montreux, Monterey, and North Sea Jazz Festivals.
+He has performed at the Monterey, Montreux and North Sea Jazz Festivals.

 - Eight critically acclaimed solo albums